openphilanthropy/unrestricted-adversarial-examples/contest_proposal.md

 There are two requirements here:

-  1. the input must be unambiguously either a bird or a bicycle, as decided by an ensemble of taskers (see Appendix~\ref{appendix-tasker-instructions}), and
+  1. the input must be unambiguously either a bird or a bicycle, [as decided by an ensemble of taskers](#user-content-tasker-instructions), and
   2. the model must assign the incorrect label (and not choose to abstain).

 If both (a) all the human taskers agree the image is either an unambiguously